vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pusya-naksatra or when Saturday occurs on ekādaśī with Rohiṇi, this yāga should be performed and it yields sons and

 blessedness; HV.
 II.
-591. Lakṣanamaskārarrata-sankalpa-on 11th of Ās. śu. to offer one
+591. Lakṣanamaskārarrata-saṅkalpa-on 11th of Ās. śu. to offer one

 hundred thousand namaskāras to Viṣṇu; to be finished on K. pūrnimā; worship of image of Viṣṇu by the hymn'ato